FCanberk/coflight.io/guides/DEVELOPER_GUIDE.md

 * Ticket price of same destination for different departure dates&times will graphically shown for whole year for each company.
 To see which season of year has the cheapest/the most expensive tickets.

 * Ticket price of one flight will graphically shown for whole year for each company.
 To see when is the cheapest/the most expensive ticket for a particular flight.

+### Contribution

+* Project is driven over Github.
+Please look at the Github issues not assigned yet.
+* Please make sure that every functionality added has a test coverage and does not break any existing test.

+#### Build

+* Project modules are written with `Python 3`.
+* In order to install the dependencies use `pip3 install -r requirements.txt`
+* Besides the `requirements.txt`, download [PhantomJS](http://phantomjs.org/download.html) and unzip the `.exe` file inside the `scraping` folder.

+#### Test

+* Running the tests requires `pytest`, just run `pytest tests/` in order to make sure there is no regression before submitting the PR.